Theme Coordinator, Tiffany Kriner

 PHIL 217Philosophy of Art4

-300- or 400-level course(s) in Modern and Classical Languages; for Bachelor of Music and Bachelor of Music Education students, any course in Modern and Classical Languages4
+300- or 400-level course(s) in Modern and Classical Languages; Bachelor of Music, Bachelor of Music Education, and 3-2 Dual Degree Engineering students need to take one course in addition to their CATC requirements.4

 Community Art I